 - Exchange information.
 If you can, exchange contact, vehicle, and insurance information with other drivers involved.
 It’s also a good idea to get information from witnesses who may have seen what happened or whether a driver was distracted, and to take photos of the scene.

 - Follow up with medical treatment.
 Always follow up with medical treatment and listen to your doctor’s recommendations.
-Failing to follow up can put you at risk for more serious or recurrent problems later on.
+Failing to follow up can put you at risk for more serious or recurrent problems.
 If you’re concerned about how you’ll pay for your medical care, you may be able to pursue a claim against the at-fault driver to recover compensation for your medical bills and other damages, such as lost income and pain and suffering.

 - Talk to an attorney.
 Following an accident, victims may wish to seek the guidance of an attorney who has experience representing individuals in car accident matters.
 A personal injury attorney will be able to review the details of the accident and advise on the best course of legal action.